nirajumaretiya/Disctance_vector_routing_algorithm/README.md

 # Distance Vector Routing Visualization

 A small Python app that shows how the Distance Vector (DV) routing algorithm converges on a 4‑node network.
+It visualizes how nodes exchange their current best-known path costs (min‑cost vectors), update distance tables, and eventually settle on the shortest paths between all pairs of nodes.

 ## Modes
-- Step-by-step (`mainGUI.py`): click Advance to process one packet at a time.
+- Step-by-step (`mainGUI.py`): click Advance to process one packet/update at a time.
+This makes it easy to follow which packet was delivered, which node updated, and which table entries changed.
-- Real-time (`mainGUITime.py`): animated packets move along links until convergence.
+- Real-time (`mainGUITime.py`): animated colored packets move along links continuously.
+When a packet reaches its destination node, that node updates its table and may send new packets if it discovers shorter paths.

 ## Requirements
 - Python 3.8+